divanvisagie/ratatoskr-prototype/docs/ARCHITECTURE.md

 ```

-## Filters
+## Capabilities

 Once the message has been received from a bot interface such as the Telegram library, it is then transformed to a `RequestMessage`.
-These messages are then passed between a special type of class called a [`Filter`](../filters/filter_types.py).
-Filters either process a message and return a `ResponseMessage`, or pass the message on to another `Filter`, which will then return an `ResponseMessage` back to its caller once it is done.
+These messages are then passed between a special type of class called a [`Capability`](../filters/filter_types.py).
+Capabilities either process a message and return a `ResponseMessage`, or pass the message on to another `Filter`, which will then return an `ResponseMessage` back to its caller once it is done.

-Filters implement an interface that allow the system to treat them all the same way.
-All filters need to provide the following functionality
+Capabilities implement an interface that allow the system to treat them all the same way.
+All capabilities need to provide the following functionality

 ### `description`
 Since we are dealing with a system that fundamentally runs off of language models, one feature is that a filter can use the description of another filter to help it decide what to do.
 For example, if a filter is trying to decide whether to process a message, it can use the description of another filter to help it decide.
 For this to work filters need to provide a description of what they do.

-### `applies_to`
+### `relevance_to`
-Filters can implement this method to tell the system whether or not they apply to a particular message.
+A capability can implement this method to inform the system how relevant it is to a particular message.
 This is especially useful for filters that are waiting for a user response and may want to make themselves prioritised over other filters in certain situations.

 ### `process`
 This is the main method of a filter.
 It takes a `RequestMessage` and returns a `ResponseMessage`.
 The text of the `ResponseMessage` is then saved by the Context Saving Filter and passed back to the bot interface.